VimYoung/Spell/spell-framework/docs/entry.md

 Apart from that, spell also provides convenience functions and method implementations for various common tasks (like Apps search backend, mpris backend etc) according to [freedesktop specs](https://specifications.freedesktop.org/) standards.
 Though a lot of them are still partially complete, incomplete or not even started.

 <div class="warning">
-The crate is under active development and is not ready for full fledged end use.
-Base functionalities are complete but more goddies needs to be added.
+The crate is under active development and breaking changes are expected.
+Base functionalities are complete but more goodies need to be added.
 I am now receiving PRs and Issues now so feel free to fix something or report something that needs to be fixed.
 </div>

 ## Why use Spell and Slint?

 It is a necessary question to answer.
 Spell was created as a personal project to fill a gap, i.e. absence of proper widget making toolkits and frameworks in rust.
 Moreover, I didn't want to make yet another abstraction over gtk_layer_shell and call it a day.
 [Slint](https://slint.dev/) is simple yet powerful declarative language which provides excellent support for rust as backend.
 Spell fills this gap, it implements slint's backend for usage in making widgets.
 This was rather than bending a verbose language(like rust) to write widgets, people can use slint which was made for it, and still get the excellent support of rust in backend.
-Another reason was to inspect the inner workings of wayland and how display is managed in linux systems in modern days, don't talk about Xorg :).
+Another reason was to inspect the inner workings of wayland and how display is managed in linux systems in modern days.

 ## Panics and Errors